23rd3n/DLIS/README.md

 ## **HW4**

 - In this homework, an end-to-end Unet neural network was trained on the Berkeley Segmentation Dataset (BSD300) which contains 300 clean color images.
-The dataset aws seperated as 200 for training dataset, 50 for testing dataset and the remaining 50 for the validation dataset.
+The dataset was seperated into 200 images for training dataset, 50 for testing dataset and the remaining 50 for the validation dataset.

 - Firstly, for training purposes, all color images were converted into grayscale, then a zero-mean Gaussian noise was added to these grayscale images.
 Then these images were divided into chunks to reduce the computational costs.